How To Tie A Bow For Presents With Ribbon (Easy Tutorial)

 Pinch it tight and keep adding the same-sized bow loops to each side.
 I like to have four loops on each side (eight total) to make a nice, big, poufy bow.

 Once you have yours to your liking, go ahead and cut the ribbon off the spool.

-Now you can set this down in the middle of your package, take the long ends of the “base” and tie them into a knot in the middle of the package.
-Then snip the ends of your base ribbon (I like to cut on an angle so they don’t unravel, plus it looks nice!) so they’re not too long.
+Set down your bow in the center of the box, take the long ends of the “base”, and tie them into a knot in the middle of the package.
+Then, snip the excess ribbon on the base (cut at an angle) so they’re not too long.

-Rookie tip: It’s tough to keep the ribbon pinched in the middle and tie a knot around it all at the same time and all by yourself.
+Side Note: It’s tough to keep the ribbon pinched in the middle and tie a knot around it all at the same time and all by yourself.
 After all, you only have two hands!
-So, if you are a novice you might want to ask a helper to tie the knot around the ribbon while you keep the middle pinched nice and tight.
+So, if you are a novice, you might want to ask a helper to tie the knot around the ribbon while you keep the middle pinched nice and tight.
 I promise, that with some practice you will soon be able to do it all by yourself, so don’t be discouraged if you need a little help in the beginning!

-A big thanks to Jan for taking the time to share her bow making tips on the blog today!
-We certainly have a lot of practice ahead for us, but we can’t wait to improve our bow making skills.
-We suppose it’s time to say bye to those gift bags for good…
+A big thanks to Jan for taking the time to share her bow-making tips on the blog today!
+I certainly need to practice a lot to get to her bow-making level.
+I suppose it’s time to say goodbye to those gift bags for good…

 I’m Casey Finn, the voice behind The DIY Playbook.
 I’m married to Finn & mom to Rory and Ellis.
 Together we’re creating our dream home in Chicago, one DIY project at a time.